github150620/go-todo/README.md

 # go-todo
-Manage your TODO list with a website.
+A website to manage your TODO list.